dave-lanigan/latin-mass-api/README.md

 ##### /(org)

-(PUT) Update Mass times for a Mass.
+(PUT) Update a Mass document for an organization.

 Parameter | Type | Description
 ------|-------|-----
 id | string | The id for the mass document. time | list | list of times for the mass.
 Ex: ["Sun.
 8:00am, 10:30am","Sat.
+10:00am"] estDate | dict/obj | list of times for the mass.
+Ex: ["Sun.
+8:00am, 10:30am","Sat.
 10:00am"]

 Ex.
 Response: